-M.A.
-International Relations & Diplomacy
+M.A. in International Relations and Diplomacy

-The Master of Arts in International Relations & Diplomacy is a 2-year, internationally accredited program offering a modern and interdisciplinary education in international relations & diplomacy.
+The Master of Arts in International Relations and Diplomacy is a 2-year, internationally accredited program offering a modern and interdisciplinary education in international relations & diplomacy.
 You will earn a globally recognized American and European B.A. degree.

 |Accreditation||WASC + MSMT|

 Please submit your details in order to receive the brochure via email.

 The International Relations and Diplomacy graduate program takes full advantage of Prague’s central location in Europe.
 AAU’s location in Central Europe creates an academic community where students can experience individual and collaborative problem-solving in small, interactive, and culturally diverse classes.